Devon: Human occupation

 Kents Cavern in Torquay had produced human remains from 30 to 40,000 years ago.
 Dartmoor is thought to have been occupied by Mesolithic hunter-gatherer peoples from about 6000 BC.
 The Romans held the area under military occupation for around 350 years.
 Later, the area began to experience Saxon incursions from the east around 600 AD, firstly as small bands of settlers along the coasts of Lyme Bay and southern estuaries and later as more organised bands pushing in from the east.
 Devon became a frontier between Brittonic and Anglo-Saxon Wessex, and it was largely absorbed into Wessex by the mid ninth century.

-A genetic study carried out by the University of Oxford & University College London discovered separate genetic groups in Cornwall and Devon.
-Not only were there differences on either side of the River Tamar—-with a division almost exactly following the modern county boundary and dating back to the sixth century CE—but also between Devon and the rest of Southern England.
+A genetic study carried out by the University of Oxford and University College London discovered separate genetic groups in Cornwall and Devon.
+Not only were there differences on either side of the River Tamar—-with a division almost exactly following the modern county boundary, but also between Devon and the rest of Southern England.
 Devon's population also exhibited similarities with modern northern France, including Brittany.
 This suggests the Anglo-Saxon migration into Devon was limited, rather than a mass movement of people.

 The border with Cornwall was set by King Æthelstan on the east bank of the River Tamar in 936 AD.
 Danish raids also occurred sporadically along many coastal parts of Devon between around 800AD and just before the time of the Norman conquest, including the silver mint at Hlidaforda Lydford in 997 and Taintona (a settlement on the Teign estuary) in 1001.